nnyyxxxx/banana/README.md

 As of right now there is no support for docks, only the built in bar is supported.
 In the future I would like to implement it, but for right now the baked in bar is enough, and plenty scriptable via xsetroot.
 Use something like `slstatus`.

+## swallowing

+Banana supports window swallowing, where a parent window hides when its child window opens.
+This relies on the `_NET_WM_PID` X11 property and parent-child process relationships.
+Windows without a proper PID property cannot be swallowed e.g. xev.